 FAQ - Frequently asked questions about the duration of the Naturalization

-After you have submitted the application for your Naturalization to the authorities, in many cases it will still take 18-24 months nationwide before you receive notification of your Naturalization .
-In some cities, such as Leipzig, the waiting time can even be up to 50 months.
-Check with the authorities regularly to avoid it taking even longer.
+After you have submitted your Naturalization application Naturalization the authorities, it typically takes 12–24 months nationwide to Naturalization notification of your Naturalization .
+In some cities, such as Leipzig, the wait can be as long as 50 months.
+Check in with the authorities regularly to avoid further delays.

 How long the German Naturalization takes depends on various factors.
 One of the main reasons for the often very long waiting times is the sharp increase in the number of applications.
 There is also a severe shortage of staff at the authorities.